craigwrong/bitcoin-lightning-node/README.md

     docker save bitcoind | gzip > bitcoind.tgz
     docker load -i bitcoind.tgz

+Or if you want a single platform from a multi-platform archive:

+    docker import --platform linux/amd64 bitcoind.tgz

+Unfortunately there's been some issues with this technique so we are stuck with building for target platform only and using save/load docker commands.
+You may use a different image name if you have some containers running locally.

 When building on a different architecture/platform like an Apple Silicon Mac, make sure you pass the `--platform=linux/amd64` to the Docker commands if that's your target (i.e. server) system.

 ### ARM -> x86